brucemack/brucemack.github.io/ampersand/index.md

 > The actual contents of the payload are not specifically defined for the purposes of this protocol, and is entirely determined by the implementation of the applicable function in the host.

-the PING protocol could probably carry out an NTP-like time synchronization function which could eliminate the need for out-of-band timing protocols entirely.
+the PING protocol could probably carry NTP-like time synchronization content which could eliminate the need for out-of-band timing protocols entirely.
 This is something for future research.

 The one advantage of using a legit stratum 1 NTP server is that it allows GPS-based clients